NitorCreations/ndt-project-template/README.md

 are defined in the project.

   1. Reserve a one elastic IP to be assigned for jenkins.
+  2. Create accessible route53 hosted zones.
+  3. Make sure that domain has certification keys available in vault with `ensure-letsencrypt-certs.sh <domain-name>` (TODO this will not work out of the box, will be fixed in latest ndt version)
+  4. Make sure that vault has previously created keypair stored to `<jenkins-domain-name>.rsa` named secret.
-  2. Go and modify values in `bakery/stack-jenkins` to match values for dns zone and eip what you have defined.
+  2. Go and modify values in `bakery/stack-jenkins/template.yaml` to match values for dns zone and eip what you have defined.
-  2. Bake jenkins itself with `ndt bake-image bakery jenkins` (where jenkins refers to component and jenkins-bakery to the stack).
+  3. Bake jenkins itself with `ndt bake-image bakery jenkins` (where jenkins refers to component and jenkins-bakery to the stack).
 	 - NOTICE: For the first try you have to go and accept term and agreements.
 See the first failure logs for details (go to pricing and find accepment button).
-  3. After baking we can deploy the jenkins stack with command `ndt deploy-stack bakery jenkins`
+  4. After baking we can deploy the jenkins stack with command `ndt deploy-stack bakery jenkins "" ndt_template_bake`
-  4. Now you should go and assign reserved elastic IP into newly created instance
-  5. Access Jenkins instance and install plugins required for baking:
+  6. Access Jenkins instance and install plugins required for baking:
      * `Process job DSLs`

 ### Setup components of the stack to bakery